GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/10.491-500/02.Dark-Is-the-Hour/docs.md

 ---
+title: |
-title: 492.
-Dark Is the Hour
+    492. Dark Is the Hour - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 492.
+Dark Is the Hour.
+Dark is the hour when death prevails,  And triumphs o'er the just'  A painful void within the breast,  When dust goes back to dust;  And solemn is the pall, the bier,  That bears them from our presence here.
+    keywords:  |
-    keywords: Church Hymnal, Dark Is the Hour, Dark is the hour when death prevails,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Dark Is the Hour, Dark is the hour when death prevails.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 492. DARK IS THE HOUR
+####  Church Hymnal 1941,

 ```txt
 1.